Eminent Domain Attorney for the I-40 Widening Project from Southeast Raleigh to Clayton

 Eminent Domain Lawyer in Raleigh

-If your property lies in or near the land needed for the I-40 Widening Project from Southeast Raleigh to Clayton, the NCDOT may acquire it using eminent domain.
+If your property lies in or near the land needed for the I-40 Widening Project from Southeast Raleigh to Clayton, or near I-40 between I-440 to Lake Wheeler Road in Southwest Raleigh, the NCDOT may acquire it using eminent domain.
 In some cases, you may eligible for more than simply the cost of your land.
 The experienced eminent domain lawyers of Kirk, Kirk, Howell, Cutler & Thomas, LLP will review your case and help you receive just compensation, as well as any related assistance funds in which you are entitled.
 In some cases, you may be eligible for compensation for business losses as well.

 If you have already been contacted by a Right of Way agent regarding this project, call our Raleigh law firm immediately at (919) 615-2473 or complete the form below.
 We will guide you through the process and ensure that you are fairly compensated for your time, property, and any other associated costs.